 Subscribe to KYBB-FM / B102.7 on

 On the morning of July 25, 1969, as record shop clerks sorted through the new releases, they had among their options the eponymous debut of an ambitious new group going by the simple, direct and rather positive name of Yes.

 Little did they know that behind its unremarkable cover art lay the seeds for one of the most storied and envelope-pushing careers in progressive rock history.
 But then, musical treasures hidden in plain sight were surprisingly commonplace in the heady days of the late ’60s.

-‘Yes’ already gave clear evidence of the young quintet’s potential and ambition, to say nothing of their seemingly boundless imagination.
-While it missed the pop charts everywhere but Australia, the LP garnered many good reviews (including, notably, from Rolling Stone‘s opinionated Lester Bangs) and attracted a small following.
-Those fans stuck with the group despite the mixed reception bestowed upon their 1970 sophomore album, ‘Time and a Word,’ but were rewarded for their loyalty a year later when they broke through with ‘The Yes Album.’
+Yes already gave clear evidence of the young quintet’s potential and ambition, to say nothing of their seemingly boundless imagination.
+While it missed the pop charts everywhere but Australia, the LP garnered many good reviews (including, notably, from Rolling Stone‘s Lester Bangs) and attracted a small following.
+Those fans stuck with the group despite the mixed reception bestowed upon their 1970 sophomore album, Time and a Word, but were rewarded for their loyalty a year later when they broke through with The Yes Album.